vmware-samples/packer-examples-for-vsphere/README.md

 Your public key has been saved in /Users/rainpole/.ssh/id_ecdsa.pub.
 ```

 The content of the public key, `build_key`, is added the key to the `.ssh/authorized_keys` file of the `build_username` on the guest operating system.

 >**WARNING**: Replace the default public keys and passwords.
 >By default, both Public Key Authentication and Password Authentication are enabled for Linux distributions.
-If you wish to disable Password Authentication and only use Public Key Authentication, comment or remove the portion of the associated script in the `/scripts` directory.
+If you wish to disable Password Authentication and only use Public Key Authentication, comment or remove the portion of the associated script in the `scripts` directory.

 #### **Ansible Variables**

-Edit the `/config/ansible.pkvars.hcl` file to configure the following:
+Edit the `config/ansible.pkvars.hcl` file to configure the following:

 * Credentials for the Ansible account on Linux machine images.

-Example: `/config/ansible.pkvars.hcl`
+Example: `config/ansible.pkvars.hcl`

 ```
 ansible_username = "ansible"